Senate of the Republic (Italy): Electoral system and election of the Senate

 For Italian residents, each house members are elected by single ballots, including the constituency candidate and his/her supporting party lists.
 In each single-member constituency the deputy/senator is elected on a plurality basis, while the seats in multi-member constituencies will be allocated nationally.
 In order to be calculated in single-member constituency results, parties need to obtain at least 1% of the national vote.
 In order to receive seats in multi-member constituencies, parties need to obtain at least 3% of the national vote.
 Elects from multi-member constituencies will come from closed lists.
 The single voting paper, containing both first-past-the-post candidates and the party lists, shows the names of the candidates to single-member constituencies and, in close conjunction with them, the symbols of the linked lists for the proportional part, each one with a list of the relative candidates.

-The voter can cast their vote in three different ways:
+Voters can cast their votes in three different ways: